dasmiq/passim/README.md

 <!-- threshold (as long as you add a copy of the reference texts to each -->
 <!-- shard). -->

+## Acknowledgements

+We insert the appropriate text in gratitude to our sponsors at the Andrew W. Mellon Foundation and the National Endowment for the Humanities.
+TODO.

 ## License